Hayley Williams: 2004–present: Paramore

+2009–2019: Early collaborations

+Williams wrote and recorded the song "Teenagers", which was featured in the soundtrack for the feature film Jennifer's Body.
+After the release of "Teenagers", Williams stated that she had no plans to establish herself as a solo artist.
+In 2010, she appeared on the tracks "Airplanes" and "Airplanes, Part II" from alternative rapper B.o.B's debut album, B.o.B Presents: The Adventures of Bobby Ray.
+When it was released as a single, "Airplanes" peaked within the top ten in nineteen countries, including the number one position in the United Kingdom and New Zealand.
+EDM producer Zedd and Williams collaborated on the track "Stay the Night", from his debut studio album, Clarity, which was released in 2013.
+In 2019, she collaborated with American Football on the song "Uncomfortably Numb", which appeared on the band's third self-titled studio album.

+2020–2021: Petals for Armor and Flowers for Vases

 In December 2019, on her 31st birthday, Williams announced she would be releasing solo music in 2020, with a "taste" of it to come in January.
 Flyers consisting of a picture of Williams under the title Petals for Armor began appearing in several US cities and abroad.
 Her debut solo single "Simmer" was released on January 22, 2020, with its accompanying music video.
 That same day Williams announced that her debut studio album, Petals for Armor, would be released on May 8, 2020.
 It was later revealed that she would release an EP, Petals for Armor I, on February 6, 2020, in an interview with Zane Lowe on Apple Music.
-On March 19, she announced that she was postponing the release of the second half of the EP, and instead released the song "Roses/Lotus/Violet/Iris" featuring boygenius.
+On March 19, she announced that she was postponing the release of the second half of the EP, and instead released the song "Roses/Lotus/Violet/Iris" featuring Boygenius.
+A solo tour in promotion of the album was postponed from May 2020 then canceled due to the COVID-19 pandemic.
+In December 2024, on her 36th birthday, Williams announced plans to play the cancelled shows in 2025.

 In January 2021, Williams started teasing a project titled Flowers for Vases / Descansos.
 She unofficially released the single "My Limb" by giving a CD with the track on it to a dedicated fan.
 Williams released the album on February 5, 2021.